-- 1.20 To design new facilities, buildings and structures to agreed standards and to reflect the character of the park and its values. - 1.21 To maintain a network of tracks that provides access through the park and a range of recreational opportunities except within the Gollans Valley Remote Area, which will remain free from formal tracks and developments. - 1.22 To offer varied opportunities for park users by providing multiple use tracks and facilities where possible and appropriate. - 1.23 To provide signs and track markers for visitor information and interpretation, and to help promote the safe and enjoyable use of the park. - 1.24 To continue to develop entry areas as focal points for park visitor information. - 1.25 To liaise with Hutt City Council regarding provision of vehicle parking areas, where practicable, at key park entrances. - 1.26 Park entrance points will be maintained at: - Eastbourne: Burdans Gate, Korohiwa Bay (Bus Barn), Kowhai Street, Muritai Park and MacKenzie Road; - Days Bay: Williams Park (Kereru Track), Ferry Road, Korimako Road; - York Bay: Kaitawa Road; - Lowry Bay: Cheviot Road, Dillon Street; - Point Howard: Howard Road, Ngaumatau Road; - Wainuiomata Hill Road: near the lookout; and - Wainuiomata: Lees Grove, Fraser Street, Gardiner Grove, Stanley Street and near Puriri Street.
+- 1.21 To maintain a network of tracks that provides access through the park and a range of recreational opportunities except within the Gollans Valley (Remote Area), which will remain free from formal tracks and developments. - 1.22 To offer varied opportunities for park users by providing walking tracks of a variety of gradients and standards within the Northern Forest block and dual-use walking and biking tracks in the Pencarrow Lakes block, taking into account the terrain. - 1.23 To provide signs and track markers for visitor information and interpretation, and to help promote the safe and enjoyable use of the park. - 1.24 To continue to develop entry areas as focal points for park visitor information. - 1.25 To liaise with Hutt City Council regarding provision of vehicle parking areas, where practicable, at key park entrances. - 1.26 Park entrance points will be maintained at - Eastbourne: Burdans Gate, Korohiwa Bay (Bus Barn), Kowhai Street, Muritai Park and MacKenzie Road - Days Bay: Williams Park, Ferry Road, Korimako Road - York Bay: Kaitawa Road - Lowry Bay: Cheviot Road, Dillon Street - Pt Howard: Howard Road, Ngaumatau Road - Wainuiomata Hill Road: near the lookout - Wainuiomata: Lees Grove, Fraser Street, Gardiner Grove, Stanley Street and near Puriri Street.

 Most recreation undertaken in East Harbour Regional Park is informal in nature (such as walking, picnicking and mountain biking), thus there are few focal points for visitor activity and limited requirements for visitor facilities within the park.
-A small-scale picnic facility is provided at the Butterfly Creek picnic area in the Northern Forest block.
+Small scale picnic facilities are provided at the Butterfly Creek picnic area in the Northern Forest.
 Hutt City Council provides toilet facilities at Williams Park and near the Burdans Gate park entrance.

-Naming and commemorations
+Naming and Commemorations

-- 1.27 Naming, memorials and commemorations will be considered according to the objectives and policies set out in the Regional Parks Network Management Plan. - 1.28 Memorials and commemorative tree planting will only be allowed with the prior approval of the Manager, Parks. - 1.29 When commemorative tree planting is on land owned by Hutt City Council, the approval of Hutt City Council is also required. - 1.30 The spreading or burial of ashes and the burial of body parts within the park is prohibited, with the exception of re-internment of koiwi.
+- 1.27 Naming, memorials and commemorations will be considered according to the objectives and policies set out in the Regional Parks Network Plan. - 1.28 Memorials and commemorative tree planting will only be allowed with the prior approval of the Manager, Parks. - 1.29 The spreading or burial of ashes and the burial of body parts within the park is prohibited, with the exception of re-internment of köiwi.